baduquig/codewars-katas/README.md

 # codewars-katas
-Repository to house Codewars Python and SQL challenges
+Repository to archive completed Codewars Python and SQL challenges